law-dwg/LSQR-CUDA/README.md

 Standard, parallel reduction techniques are used for both of these kernels, whereby the number of working threads in a block is halved in each iteration, and memory accesses are coalesced.
 Much of the development here is inspired by Mark Harris' webinar, "[Optimizing Parallel Reduction in CUDA](https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf)" and the topics covered in the PMPP course at TUD.
 Both these kernels also utilize cache memory as to decrease memory access latency.

 ### Matrix Transpose
-Like the multiplcation operation, the matrix transpose operation, [transposeTiled](gpu/source/kernels.cu#201), also utilizes a "tiled" approach, where a cached "tile" is swept across the matrix iteratively transposing it section by section.
-While the multiplyTiled kernel requires two seperate tiles (one for each input), transposeTiled requires only one that temporarily stores a section of the matrix before loading it to global memory with swapped indices, e.g. ```output[3][2]=input[2][3]```.
-This method is outlined in Nvidias blog post, "[An Efficient Matrix Transpose in CUDA C/++](https://developer.nvidia.com/blog/efficient-matrix-transpose-cuda-cc/)", authored by Mark Harris.
+Like the multiplication operation, the matrix transpose operation, [transposeTiled](gpu/source/kernels.cu#201), also utilizes a "tiled" approach, where a cached "tile" is swept across the matrix iteratively transposing it section by section.
+While the multiplyTiled kernel requires two separate tiles (one for each input), transposeTiled requires only one that temporarily stores a section of the matrix before loading it to global memory with swapped indices, e.g. ```output[3][2]=input[2][3]```.
+This method is outlined in NVIDIA's blog post, "[An Efficient Matrix Transpose in CUDA C/++](https://developer.nvidia.com/blog/efficient-matrix-transpose-cuda-cc/)", authored by Mark Harris.

 <a id="CUDA-SPARSE"></a>